Luft-off – Flying to and arriving in Dubrovnik

 When we get to Bosnia and Herzegovina, we will used the Bosnian Convertible Marka (KM on the currency but BAM on the exchanges).
 A dollar bought about 1.75 Markas.

-The fun country is Hungary.
+The fun country in this respect is Hungary.
 Hungary is part of the Schengen Area so driving from Slovenia into Hungary is like driving from Maryland into Virginia.
 No Customs.
 No Immigration.
 There’s barely a Welcome to Hungary (or Magyarország as it’s called in Hungarian) sign.
 In Hungary, they use the forint.
 One dollar exchanged to about 270 Forints so a dinner with drinks that ran to say 5,000 forints was really about $18.50.
 After a while, the numbers seem to become meaningless.

 I suspect for many of you, the first thing that comes to mind when I mention the Balkans is the sectarian wars of 1991-1995 and, indeed, reminders of that turbulent time were so present and ubiquitous that it almost became another traveler in our group.
 The roots of those ethnic and religious differences run much deeper than even the history of Yugoslavia under Tito.
 Thus, I believe that it’s important to have some idea of the longer history that still affects the region.
 So, before I start with my experiences in Dubrovnik, I’m going to take you through a relatively brief examination of some ancient history.